acalder88/sf-rampup/README.md

 ## Exercise 1
 * Create an ansible script using packer capable of creating a Jenkins instance VM
-* Create a terraform deploy capable of deploying Jenkins instance in aws in high availability
+* Create a terraform deploy capable of deploying Jenkins instance

 ## Exercise 2
 * Create a github repository